Oprah. Dave Ramsey. Seth Godin.

 Below, let's review what thought leadership is and how to use it in your marketing strategy.
 We'll also explore the best examples and types of content you can consider creating.

 Thought leadership is a tactic content marketers use to build credibility for themselves or leaders in their company.
 The main goal of thought leadership is to become recognized as an expert and used as a go-to resource in your field.
 To become a thought leader, one might create and promote educational, helpful content and become active in the industry community, particularly on social sites.

 A person or company might use thought leadership as a content marketing strategy because providing value to your audience demonstrates your brand helpfulness.
-Then, down the road when someone is seeking a product or service like the ones you provide, they'll consider you an expert and turn to you first.
+Then, down the road when someone is seeking a product or service like the ones you provide, they'll turn to you first.

 If you're good at it, you'll increase awareness among your target audience, generate more leads, improve social proof, and boost engagement online.

 For instance, Brian Dean is a thought leader in the SEO space.
 By regularly posting content related to his expertise, he's proven his value as a content marketer worth following.
 More on him later.

 But first, how do you incorporate thought leadership into your marketing strategy?
 Here, we'll analyze the top thought leadership marketing tips.

 Now that we've covered what thought leadership is, let's review some best practices before you get started.